ilkkamtk/Palvelinohjelmointi/week4/microservices.md

 2. Log in to the VM via SSH.
     - [Install Nginx.](https://docs.rockylinux.org/guides/web/nginx-mainline/)
     - Follow the instructions until you get the welcome page.
+    - Run `sudo setsebool -P httpd_can_network_connect 1` to allow Nginx to connect to the network.
 3. Open the Nginx configuration file and Define the API Gateway Configuration.
     - `sudo nano /etc/nginx/conf.d/api-gateway.conf`
     - example: